 #4.
 You’re Surrounded by Too Many Triggers

-Anything that reminds you of drinking or using can cause you to develop cravings again.
-It’s not unusual.
-In fact, it happens more often than you’d think.
-If you were always drinking at a certain pub, walking on the same street may trigger thoughts of alcohol.
-Your body will then remember how good it felt to drink, and you’ll start obsessing over liquor again.
+Anything that reminds you of drinking or using can cause you to develop cravings again If you were always drinking at a certain pub, walking on the same street may trigger thoughts of alcohol.
+Another potential trigger is drinking non-alcoholic beer.
+It looks, smells, and tastes like beer – it just doesn’t have the same alcoholic content.
+Still, even if you’re not getting intoxicated, your taste buds can cause your body to remember how it felt to drink, and you’ll start obsessing over liquor once again.

 Many recovering addicts don’t realize that they may need to completely switch up their routine or their environment in order to avoid relapses.
 For example, let’s say that a recovering addict walks to and from work every day.
 After work, she passes by a pub where she would grab a drink or two.
 This individual may need to find a completely different route to work.
 The same route may be a trigger.